 Who are my suitemates?

-To keep our students safe, employees of Lindenwood University are unable to release information regarding any student to anyone beyond that student and parents or legal guardians on the student's FERPA.
+To keep our students safe, employees of Lindenwood University are unable to release information regarding a student to anyone beyond that student, and parents or legal guardians on the student's FERPA release.
 This being said, students will be unable to access information regarding suitemates.

-Once you have selected a room and have a roommate, you as a student will have access to your new roommate's email and will be able to correspond as you wish.
+Once you have selected a room and have a roommate, you as a student will have access to your new roommate's email.
+Additionally, any information your roommate provides in their StarRez profile will be available to you.

-Tip: Buy your bathroom supplies upon arrival on campus.
+Tip: Buy your bathroom supplies upon arrival to campus.
 This way you and your suitemates can shop together!

 Am I allowed to have visitors in my room?